zookz/cordova-plugin-health/README.md

 - startDate: {type: Date}, start date from which to get data
 - endDate: {type: Date}, end data to which to get the data
 - dataType: {type: String}, the data type to be queried (see above)
-- successCallback: {type: function(data) }, called if all OK, data contains the result of the query in the form of an array of: { startDate: Date, endDate: Date, value: xxx, unit: 'xxx', source: "xxx" }
+- successCallback: {type: function(data) }, called if all OK, data contains the result of the query in the form of an array of: { startDate: Date, endDate: Date, value: xxx, unit: 'xxx', sourceName: '', sourceBundleId: '' }
 - errorCallback: {type: function(err)}, called if something went wrong, err contains a textual description of the problem